-Smaller than crewed vessels, ASVs can operate safely in hazardous locations, and at night, and can cover much larger areas, mitigating risks around crew fatigue.
+Smaller than crewed vessels, ASVs can operate in hazardous locations, and at night, and can cover much larger areas than crewed vessels.
 In some cases, they can operate independently of large ships.

-ASVs can navigate a reef while towing various sensors, undertake shallow water bathymetric (depth) surveys, using cameras, and collect water samples.
+ASVs can navigate a reef while towing various sensors, undertake shallow water bathymetric (depth) surveys, and collect water samples.

 Deploying a fleet of ASVs to collect the latest information on water temperature and quality, coral cover and threats such as coral bleaching and crown-of-thorns starfish outbreaks will allow us to scale up our monitoring work.

-AIMS has tested several different types of ASVs which can be broadly categorised into long-range and short-range.
+AIMS has tested several different types of ASVs, both long-range and short-range.

-In 2020, AIMS had the opportunity to assess an AUV’s capability to collect data when we had access to Marine Advanced Robotics’ WAM-V, a short-range tender-sized ASV, during a four-day field trip at John Brewer Reef, 40 nautical miles from Townsville.
+In 2020, AIMS assessed the capability of Marine Advanced Robotics’ WAM-V, a short-range tender-sized ASV, during a four-day field trip at John Brewer Reef, 40 nautical miles from Townsville.

-The WAM-V was owned by Queensland University of Technology (QUT) which had integrated sophisticated sensors, winches, software and algorithms into the base platform to enable it to autonomously complete tasks.
+Owned by Queensland University of Technology (QUT), the WAM-V had integrated sophisticated sensors, winches, software and algorithms to enable it to autonomously complete tasks.

-We found the platform to be a viable base for conducting sonar bathymetry surveys and benthic (flora and fauna of the sea floor) imaging, particularly in shallow reef-flat areas and results indicated it could be used for automated imaging and reef mapping during routine surveys.
+We found the WAM-V to be a viable base for conducting sonar bathymetry surveys and benthic (flora and fauna of the sea floor) imaging, particularly in shallow reef-flat areas.
+Results indicated it could be used for automated imaging and reef mapping during routine surveys.

 Long-range ASVs have the potential to conduct reef surveys without large surface ship dependencies and could provide efficiency gains for routine at-sea observations.